Snowflake-Labs/snowpark-python-template/README.md

 # Python Project Template for Snowpark

-Use this template to start writing data applications on Snowflake using Scala.
+Use this template to start writing data applications on Snowflake using Python.

 ## Setup